 Examples of documents you may need to keep and regularly update include:

-- Health and safety law poster if you have employees this must be displayed in your premises or given to employees
+- If you have employees, a health and safety law poster must be displayed in your premises or given to employees

 - Accident and incident reports

-Why your business needs the right legal documentation
+Why your small business needs the right legal documents

-Ensuring you have up-to-date and compliant documentation can be a time-consuming task.
-But, it’s crucial that you have the correct legal documents in place when setting up or running a business to avoid any fines or investigations where possible.
+Keeping your documents updated and compliant can be a time-consuming task that pulls you away from focusing on other areas of your business.
+However, it’s so important that you have the correct legal documents when setting up or running a business to avoid any fines or investigations where possible.